The DMV Democracy Festival

 Activities & Deadlines

-DemFest 2025’s activities are to be determined, but will likely include:
+DemFest 2025’s activities are to be confirmed, but will likely include:

 1. Games, digital or analog, stationary or active, for kids of different ages and adults to learn and practice democracy through play.

-2. Arts, like comedy, dance, theater, or other artistic productions related to democracy.
+2. Arts, like comedy, dance, theater, drawing or other productions related to democracy.

 3. A democracy markettables with information, resources, goods for sale, and opportunities to engage from a variety of democracy-related businesses, nonprofits, and government agencies.

-4. A youth citizen assembly, allowing diverse DMV students to come together to learn, deliberate and propose school, city, county and/or state policies that empower youth.
+4. A Youth Summit on Youth Policymaking, allowing diverse DMV students to come together to learn, deliberate and propose school, city, county and/or state policies that empower youth.

-5. Discussions on democracy and media, education, economics, polarization and authoritarianism, and world democracy trends.
+5. Discussions on democracy and the DC region, media, education, economics, polarization and authoritarianism, and world democracy trends.

 Tickets, Sponsorship & Volunteering